 Prior to entering CPE after acceptance into the program all students are sent "the Annual Notice”.
 It promotes the following:

 I. This ACPE CPE center/program guarantees to its students the rights to inspect and review education records, to seek to amend them, to specified control over release of record information, and to file a complaint against the program for alleged violations of these Family Education Rights and Privacy Act (FERPA) rights.

 II.
 A student has the right to object to record content.
 Normally a student record comprises a face sheet, the student and the supervisor's evaluation.
 A list of students' contact information is posted in the hospital during training.
 The same list is distributed among students.
 For further information on Student Records see Section E6.
 If not negotiable, the written objection will be kept with and released with the record.
 Grades are exempted from this right.

 III.
-Violations of these protocols may be reported to the Chair of the Accreditation Commission at: ACPE, 1549 Clairmont Road, Suite 103, Decatur, GA, 30033.
+Violations of these protocols may be reported to the Chair of the Accreditation Commission at: ACPE, One West Court Square, Suite 325, Decatur, GA, 30033.

 Hear From One of Our Program Participants

 Kristi Gullickson, Chaplain, Avera McKennan, Diaconal Minister, ELCA

 “I completed my fourth CPE unit with Avera in 2004.
 This was a deeply satisfying experience for me both personally and professionally and remains today as one of the most challenging and empowering opportunities I have ever had.